User interfaces

 Starting point

-Riesen Design was pleased to collaborate with Pinto on the redesign of Lehtipiste’s website.
-We designed the user interface for the new website based on Lehtipiste’s recently updated visual identity.
+Riesen Design was pleased to participate in the redesign of Lehtipiste's website in collaboration with Pinto.
+We designed the user interface for the new online service based on Lehtipiste's recently updated visual identity.

-The functionality of the previous website, designed in 2016, was still up to date, but the user experience was considered clunky and cumbersome.
-The platform also needed to be updated to make content management more seamless.
+The functionalities of the previous website, designed in 2016, were still up-to-date, but the user experience was perceived as rigid and cumbersome.
+The platform also needed to be updated to make content management smoother.

 Solution

-We designed high-quality, easy-to-navigate pages that delight and serve all user groups equally.
+We designed high-quality and clearly navigable pages that delight and serve all user groups equally.

 Technical implementation: Coredo

-The Lehtipiste logo, featuring a blue circle inside a red square, and menu options including magazines, newspapers, books and paperbacks, and collectibles and trendy products.
+Lehtipiste logo with a blue circle inside a red square and menu options including magazines, newspapers, books & paperbacks, and collectibles & trend products.

 Challenge